protegeproject/protege/view-look-and-feel/index.md

 ---
-title: Frames
+title: Standard View Look and Feel
 layout: default
 ---

-# Protégé Views
+# Standard View Look and Feel

 Many of the views in the Protégé distribution, such as the [Class Description]({{site.baseurl}}/views/class-description) view shown below, have a consistent look and feel.
 A typical view consist of a list of *Sections*, and each Section contains a list of *Rows*.